JosePMarques/SNR_as_function_B0/README.md

 The assumed Power Law of the NMR SNR is 3/2.
 This assumes the detectable signal increases with the square power of the static magnetic field and noise is in a regime in between system and physiological dominated ones.

-The sequence acquisition that is assumed in this simulations assumes
+The sequence acquisition that is used in this simulations is a spoiled gradient echo that can be stripped down to the following relavant parameters:

 |<----    dead time, dt    ---->|<----    acquisition time,  1/BW    ---->|